AngleProtocol/merkl-docs/mechanisms/campaigns/airdrop.md

 ### Important Note

+Merkl applies a 0.5% fee to airdrop campaigns.
+This fee is added on top of the total airdropped amount, ensuring recipients receive the full intended distribution.

-On these campaigns, Merkl applies a fee of 0.5%.
-Therefore, if the total amount of tokens to be airdropped in your JSON file sums up to 100,000, then 100,000 will be distributed to the recipients, and a fee will be applied on top of it.
-To ensure that 100,000 tokens reach your users, you need to provide 100,502.512563 tokens (100,000 / (1 - 0.5%)).
+- If you want exactly 100,000 tokens to be distributed to users, you need to provide 100,502.51 tokens (calculated as 100,000 / (1 - 0.5%)).

-Our frontend will automatically calculate the correct amount for you.

-If you prefer to have exactly 100,000 tokens leave your wallet, then the sum of the amounts in your JSON file should be 99,500 tokens (100,000 \* (1 - 0.5%)).
+- If you prefer to send exactly 100,000 tokens from your wallet, then the total sum of allocations in your JSON file should be 99,500 tokens (calculated as 100,000 \* (1 - 0.5%)).

+Our frontend automatically calculates the correct amount for you.

 ### Distribution lag

-The tokens you airdropped will be claimable by users at the next reward update on the chain your airdropped the tokens to.
-Thus, it can take up to 8 hours for the airdropped tokens to be claimable by your users.
-If you plan to communicate on the airdrop, we recommend to wait for the rewards to be claimable before notifying your users.
+Airdropped tokens become claimable at the next reward update on the target chain, which can take up to 8 hours.
+If you plan to announce the airdrop, we recommend waiting until the rewards are claimable to notify your users.

 ## Token Balance Airdrops

-In this type of airdrop, Merkl provides the possibility to airdrop tokens to token holders based on their snapshotted token balance at a chosen moment in time.
+Merkl allows you to distribute tokens to holders based on their snapshotted balance at a chosen moment in time.

-For this type of campaign, beyond the rewards amount, incentive providers need to input the following parameters:
+For this type of campaign, in addition to the reward amount, incentive providers must specify:

-- **Snapshot:** Set the time for the snapshot - it will be taken at the block prior to this date.
+- Snapshot Date – The balance snapshot is taken at the last block before this date.
-- **Distribution Date:** Set the date on which your rewards should be distributed.
+- Distribution Date – The date on which rewards should be distributed.
-- **Name your Snapshot:** Provide the name of your snapshot.
+- Snapshot Name – A label for your snapshot.